sui-potatoes/app/packages/date/README.md

 -   supports timestamp -> parsed date conversion with the ability to get current minutes, seconds, year and so on
--   supports utc date string printing
+-   supports RFC 1123 (UTC) string printing
 -   supports ISO 8601 string printing
 -   supports custom date formatting, [see Format](#formatting) for rules